Creatrix-Net/creatrix-net.github.io/_projects/mcba.md

     <iframe src='https://media.licdn.com/dms/document/media/v2/D562DAQGOF_iYu33xFw/profile-treasury-document-pdf-analyzed/profile-treasury-document-pdf-analyzed/0/1733040323273?e=1735171200&v=beta&t=5olBsD8ULmzjBA8nxGY5v0j4tX6P0BbWnAiPdFWg4iE' class="responsive-object-pdf" type='application/pdf'></iframe>
 </div>

-### 4. EE Research day at IIT Ropar
+### 4. A Triumph at IIT Ropar: Second Place at EE Research Day
-EE Research Day at IIT Ropar
+A pivotal moment in our research journey occurred on March 16, 2024, during the EE Research Day celebrations at IIT Ropar.
+Our team, comprising Dhruva Shaw and Arittrabha Sengupta, participated in the poster presentation competition.
+To our delight, our project secured second place!
+We learned about this competition through our IEEE network and never anticipated such a remarkable achievement.

 ---